pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 ## Ignore this, ignore that, I want those

 Previously you've used '`_ =`' to ignore a function result, but this time, we are going to do that by using `@discardableResult`.
-To do so, we'll replace our function with the following code.
+To do so, we'll replace our function with the following code:

 ```swift
 @discardableResult